 SR Suntour is the largest selling bike suspension brand in the world, and their budget-friendly designs are featured heavily on this list.
-Manitou and Rockshox make a few mid-range models that you’ll find here, including the XC30 on the Cannondale Trail 5, but most are a little too pricey.
-If you come down in price closer to $500, expect an off-brand or more basic Suntour design along with less travel.
+Manitou and RockShox make a few mid-range models that you’ll find here, including the 30 Silver TK on the Kona Mahuna, but most are a little too pricey.
+If you come down in price closer to $500, such as the Cannondale Catalyst 3 above, expect an off-brand or more basic Suntour design and less travel.

 If you’re thinking about a full-suspension bike, we recommend giving it some serious thought—or consider upping your budget.
 There are significant compromises with adding a rear shock at this price point, including extra weight and downgraded brakes and shifters.
 For the rear shock itself, the options at this price are very basic, with relatively poor rebound control and sluggish pedaling response.